 Roman was already more successful with critics and audiences.
-It’s with the benefit of hindsight that he has been come to known as being more cosmopolitan because of his preoccupation with foreign culture.
+It’s with the benefit of retrospect that he has been come to known as being more cosmopolitan because of his preoccupation with foreign culture.
 Back in 1973, he would have been smart enough when it came to casting Enter the Dragon.
 Bearing in mind that Roper was originally intended to die, it would have been pointless for Rod Taylor and William Smith to be rejected in favour of Saxon.
 Jim Kelly was taller than the two of them but his character only died because of John’s agent.

 I suspect that Smith didn’t get the role because he did a test reel as the lead character that Bruce wanted to play in Kung Fu (the reel was directed by Jerry London).
-Having Kelly’s Williams character fight Bolo would have made for a more convincing fight, but it would have been better for Lee to fight Bolo being that it is Williams who would have been wanting revenge against Han for the death of Roper.
+Having Kelly’s Williams character fight Bolo would have made for a more convincing fight, but it would have been better for Lee to fight Bolo being that it is Williams who would have been wanting vengeance against Han for the death of Roper.
 One of the questions that has been asked concerns Bolo being fought by Roper instead of Lee.

 If Lee fought Bolo, Roper would have to fight Han because of Warner Brothers wanting to appease the prominently Caucasian audiences.
 Roper had to fight one of the two guys.
 A decision was made to not have him fight Han (a choice that made Saxon realize that he wasn’t the star) because the quality of the martial arts action would have dipped considerably.
 Muse on this for a moment: a musclebound young man takes on a toned 32-year-old before a middle-aged everyman takes on an old guy.

 This harks back to a cardinal rule in martial arts cinema – the best fight has to be the final one.
 Look at The Matrix, Neo’s fights with Agent Smith are not up to the quality that was set forth when Morpheus challenged Neo.
-As for Enter the Dragon, the best fight is the first one (a challenge match featuring Sammo Hung).
+As for Enter the Dragon, the best fight is the first one (a short challenge match featuring Sammo Hung).
 It’s only with the benefit of hindsight that one can say that Kam Kong would have been more imposing as a villain than Shih Kien (a.k.a.
 Shek Kin).
 I first saw him in Jackie’s Half a Loaf of Kung Fu.

 I’m one of the few people who believe that Bruce would still have imitators even if he was alive.
 There would have been many producers wanting to climb to the top of the heap by confusing U.S. audiences.
 The Triads who like to exert their presence would have caught on to the idea of finding a clone to put the heat on Bruce.
 Speaking of whom, if he completed Game of Death, there would still have been rip-offs because there is only so many styles that you can put into a pagoda.
 This may have forced Bruce to be a James Bond imitator, because there is only so much that you can do within the martial arts genre.

 This lends credence to what Bey Logan claimed about Bruce being the potential star of Total Recall.
 Andrew G. Vajna was one of Bruce’s acquaintances and formed the company that produced the movie.
 Maybe Bruce would have played the T-1000 in Terminator 2 (such a match-up would have rivalled RoboCop Versus The Terminator).
-Mike Leeder is quite convinced that Bruce would have been the star of John Woo’s The Killer.
+Mike Leeder is convinced that Bruce would have been the star of John Woo’s The Killer.
 My problem with the latter route is that Chow Yun-Fat was always John’s idol.